-We share pool safety information because it’s important to our core business
+We share pool safety information because we care about our community

 Training – learn to swim